Energy transition in EU takes centre stage in quest for climate neutrality

 What a higher EU 2030 climate target means for member states like Germany – EU leaders have proposed to increase the bloc’s 2030 greenhouse gas emissions reduction target to "at least 55 percent".
 The impact on member states will vary widely.
 While German industry warns that raising it according to the EU’s proposal would pose a great challenge, environmental organisations are calling for a higher target to meet the Paris climate agreement goals.
 Experts say that the Commission proposal would very likely require the bloc to phase out coal almost entirely by 2030.

-Understanding the European Union’s Emissions Trading System - One of the world's biggest carbon markets has for years struggled with structural deficiencies, including an oversupply of permits.
+Understanding the European Union’s Emissions Trading Systems (EU ETS) - One of the world's biggest carbon markets has for years struggled with structural deficiencies, including an oversupply of permits.
 Against this backdrop, the German government, many other EU member states, and the European Commission have successfully pushed for a reform of the tool that they hope will make greenhouse gas emissions more costly.
 This factsheet explains the ETS's purpose, its initial struggles, and the reforms made to the system.

 National climate measures and European emission trading: Assessing the ‘waterbed effect’ - When countries like the Netherlands, the UK or Germany attempt to lower greenhouse gas emissions from electricity generation and industry, they are regularly faced with the same criticism: Saving emissions that are covered by the European Emissions Trading System (EU ETS) in one country only leads to the same amount of CO2 being emitted somewhere else, not achieving an overall reduction because of the ETS cap.
 This phenomenon, dubbed the "waterbed effect", has been addressed by the latest ETS reform to prevent it in the future.
 As for the past, this factsheet looks at the evidence and simulations that can help assess the impact on emissions of Germany's renewables expansion and the mothballing of the country's lignite power stations.